-Ashurst is advising longstanding client RHM, the makers of Mr Kipling cakes and Hovis Bread, on the friendly takeover approach.
+Ashurst is advising longstanding client RHM, the makers of Mr Kipling cakes and Hovis, on the friendly approach.

 Corporate partner Richard Gubbins is leading Ashurst’s team with competition partner Roger Finbow.
-The firm has been RHM’s preferred counsel since summer 2005, when it advised on the disposal of Golden West Foods to East Balt Guenther Holdings board on the company’s London flotation.
+The firm has been RHM’s preferred counsel since summer 2005, when it advised on the disposal of Golden West Foods to East Balt Guenther Holdings prior to RHM’s London flotation.

-Premier instructed Weil Gotshal on its bid, with UK managing partner Mike Francies leading the team.
-Francies also headed the advice to Premier on its bid for United Biscuits (UB) in September.
-Premier, which owns the Branston and Amrosia brands, bowed out of the running for UB, which eventually went to a private equity consortium comprising Blackstone and PAI for £1.6bn.
+Premier instructed Weil on its bid, with UK managing partner Mike Francies leading the team.
+Francies also headed advice to Premier on its bid for United Biscuits (UB) in September.
+Premier, which owns the Branston and Ambrosia brands, bowed out of the running for UB, which eventually went to a private equity consortium comprising Blackstone and PAI for £1.6bn.

-Premier is the larger of the two companies, with a market capitalisation of £1.3bn, since it acquired Campbell’s soup for £460m in July.
-Francies and corporate partner Ian Hamilton also headed a Weil Gotshal team advsing Premier on that deal.
+Herbert Smith and Simpson Thacher & Bartlett teamed up to advise the successful bidders in that auction.
+Premier is the larger of the two companies, with a market capitalisation of £1.3bn since it acquired Campbell’s Soup for £460m in July.
+Francies and corporate partner Ian Hamilton also headed the Weil team leading the advice for Premier on that transaction.

-Slaughter and May have won a role on the RHM bid by advising Rothschild, Premier’s financial advisers.
+Slaughters has won a role on the RHM bid by advising Rothschild, Premier’s financial advisers.
 There had to be cash confirmation as part of the £1bn approach.
-RHM’s financial advisers are Credit Suisse and Citigroup, which have not instructed firms.
+RHM’s financial advisers are Credit Suisse and Citigroup, which have not instructed any firms.